 MSN courses will be taught in a hybrid format that combines online and classroom experiences to provide flexibility to working professionals.
 Students will be required to choose either the Clinical Nurse Leader or Nursing Education track.
 Selected summer courses will be available this summer.

-For hospitals that form a cohort of at least 10 students, Lynchburg College nursing professors will teach the classroom component on site.
+For hospitals that form a cohort of at least 10 students, University of Lynchburg nursing professors will teach the classroom component on site.

 The MSN program is accredited by the AACN and the State Board of Nursing.

-“The Lynchburg College RN to MSN program will decrease the time commitment for the employee and the employer, provide a more cost effective alternative than two separate degrees, and allow the RN to be more competitive for advancement,” concluded Dr. St. Clair.
+“The University of Lynchburg RN to MSN program will decrease the time commitment for the employee and the employer, provide a more cost effective alternative than two separate degrees, and allow the RN to be more competitive for advancement,” concluded Dr. St. Clair.

 For application or additional information, contact Dr. Jean St. Clair, MSN program director, 434.544.8740, ; or Dr. Linda Andrews, dean of the School of Health Sciences and Human Performance, 434.544.8461, .